The Impact of COVID-19 on Persons with Lived Experience of Mental Health and/or Substance Use Challenges:

 METHODS

-We have designed this study as an anonymous, online survey through Massachusetts General Hospital’s Research Electronic Data Capture system.
+We designed this study as an anonymous, online survey through Massachusetts General Hospital’s Research Electronic Data Capture system.
 Enrollment was limited to English and/or Spanish-speaking adults, aged 18 years or older, who self-report lived experience of a mental health and/or substance use challenge.
 Subjects were recruited through email, using recovery-based listservs.
 Some of these listservs are associated with Massachusetts’ Bureau of Substance Abuse Services, Depression Bipolar Support Alliance, Recovery Learning Centers, and National Alliance on Mental Illness chapters.

 RESULTS